 It would be greatly appreciated if you are able or willing to donate to the classroom, Students can receive free mastery on an assignment for donations: :

 Treats (rewards, small penny candies without peanuts individually wrapped)

 ***Please feel free to email your student’s teacher at the following address email@example.com, to arrange a meeting before or after school.

-** Teachers are not available on early out Mondays, or Wednesday mornings due to pre-scheduled House and Department meetings.
+** Teacher is not available on early out Mondays, or Tuesday afternoons due to pre-scheduled Department meetings and collegiate courses.

 Feedback & Submission

 If you have questions, (or your son/daughter) have specific needs please let the instructor know below.
 When finished submit your answers.

 Prior to submission please check to ensure you reviewed and checked your response on each portion of the Disclosure Document Survey.